Deploying a Mendix App to a Private Cloud Cluster

 This button contains a list of actions which you can perform quickly on the environment.
 Most of these actions will be disabled if the app is currently starting or stopping.
 These actions are:

-• Start Application (only shown if app is stopped) – allows you to start a stopped application
+- Start Application – allows you to start a stopped application

-• Set as Studio Pro Deployment target - this allows you to select the default target environment for Studio Pro deployment.
+- Set as Studio Pro Deployment target – allows you to select the default target environment for Studio Pro deployment

 This section shows all the activities, such as creating environments and deploying apps, which have taken place in this environment.
 You can sort the activities in either descending or ascending date and time order.